Kingfish219/FlowCiao/README.md

     <br />
 </div>

 FlowCiao is a lightweight, user-friendly and extensible .NET state machine workflow that simplifies the creation and management of state machines in your applications.
-With FlowCiao, you can effortlessly define and control the flow of your application's logic, making it an ideal choice for managing workflows and state-driven processes.
-Start building robust and efficient state machines with ease.
+With FlowCiao, you can effortlessly define and control the flow of your application's logic.
 It will also contains a powerful server and a designer interface which will be explained later in the document.\
 \
-we prefer to use the term **"Flow"** instead of **"State Machine"**.
-Why "Flow"?
-The term "Flow" intuitively captures the essence of a state machine.
-It signifies a dynamic process, a sequence of operations, or a progression of states.
-Just as water flows from one point to another, transitioning through various paths and channels, a Flow transitions from one state to another, guided by certain rules and conditions.
+We prefer the term **"Flow"** instead of **"State Machine"**.
+Why "Flow"? because The term "Flow" captures the dynamic essence of the process.
+Like water flowing through paths, a Flow progresses through states guided by rules and conditions, making it a more intuitive term.

 ## Simplicity